-- contracts of employment with individual employees - land transactions (sales, purchases, leases, licences, easements etc) - performing artists contracts - shared service or collaborative arrangements with other public bodies. - the provision of services to or by other Local Authorities including under a service level agreement. - contracts for the placement of individual clients under Care in the Community or other Social Care Schemes until such time as framework agreements are in place.
+- contracts of employment with individual employees - land transactions (sales, purchases, leases, licences, easements etc.) - performing artists contracts - shared service or collaborative arrangements with other public bodies. - the provision of services to or by other Local Authorities including under a service level agreement. - contracts for the placement of individual clients by Social Services until such time as framework agreements are in place. - contracts entered on behalf of individual users of adult Social Care Services who have been awarded personal budgets to support their Social Care needs.

-- contracts entered on behalf of individual users of adult Social Care Services who have been awarded personal budgets to support their Social Care needs. - Goods and Services which a school is obliged to purchase from a Contractor under the terms of a PFi contract where the competition requirement has already been satisfied. - ◆ provision of grant funding (but contracts with voluntary organisations for the supply of services, goods and works are covered by the Rules). - Commissioning of post 16 educational provision which is covered by the Young People's Learning Agency National Funding Formula and Commissioning Framework together with associated audit and quality assurance arrangements.
+- goods and Services which a school is obliged to purchase from a Contractor under the terms of a PFi contract where the competition requirement has already been satisfied. - provision of grant funding (but contracts with voluntary organisations for the supply of services, goods and works are covered by the Rules). - commissioning of post 16 educational provisions which is covered by the Young People's Learning Agency National Funding Formula and Commissioning Framework together with associated audit and quality assurance arrangements.